 The Edwards’ Endowment

-In June 2008 the College announced that it was receiving a donation of £30million from Ros (1981, née Smith) and Steve Edwards, the largest personal donation to a Cambridge college in the University’s 800 year history.
+In June 2008 the College announced that it was receiving a donation of £30million from alumna Ros Smith (1981) and her husband Steve Edwards, the largest personal donation to a Cambridge college in the University’s 800 year history.

-Following a consultation with alumnae, the College is now applying to the Privy Council to change its name in its Charter and Statutes to 'The President and Fellows of Murray Edwards College, founded as New Hall, in the University of Cambridge'.
+Following a consultation with alumnae, the College has now been granted a revised Charter and Statutes by the Privy Council and so its name is now 'The President and Fellows of Murray Edwards College, founded as New Hall, in the University of Cambridge'.
 It will be known as Murray Edwards College on a day-to-day basis.

 This new endowment is already making a difference in a number of areas.
 The Edwards’ donation is building our funds over a decade, and, since 2005, the College has been able to launch several initiatives, such as employing a full-time Schools’ Liaison Officer, reinstating our Junior Research Fellowships, and initiating the Gateway Programme for students.
 Future programmes will continue to focus on our key areas of: leadership skills, identifying potential, supporting the Fellowship, and creating greater opportunity for gifted women from all backgrounds.